codebender/phoenix5280/priv/blog/2015-02-15-entrepreneurship-101.md

 ---
-:author: 'Matthew Bender'
-:title:  'Entrepreneurship can be learned'
+title: Entrepreneurship can be learned
-:created_at: '2015-02-15'
+created_at: 2015-02-15
 ---

 ### I do what I want!